Crosscultural Working Group

 Working Group Members

-• Dr. Melissa Perreault, University of Guelph, Canada (Lead)
+• Dr. Minerva Rivas Velarde, University of Geneva, Switzerland (Lead)

 • Dr. Prof. Hervé Chneiweiss, Neuroscience ParisSeine, CNRS /Inserm/Sorbonne University, France